stevegt/grokker/README.md

-In all of the following use cases, I tend to create and `grok add` a `context.md` file that I use as a scratchpad, writing and refining questions and answers as I work on other files in the same directory.
+In all of the following use cases, I tend to create and `grok add` a `context.md` file that I use as a scratchpad, writing and refining questions and answers as I work on other files in the same directory or repository.
 This file is my interactive, animated [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
-This technique has worked so well that I'm considering switching to using `grok.md` for this filename and proposing it as a best practice.
+This technique has worked well.
+I'm considering switching to using something like `grok.md`, `grokker.md`, `groktext.md`, or `gpt.md` for this filename and proposing it as a best practice.

 Grokker has been a huge help in its original use case -- getting up to speed quickly on complex topics, documents, and code bases.
 It's